|Hometown:||Great Neck, N.Y.|

 |Major:||B.S. - Communication Arts / M.Ed. - Athletic Administration|

-Trevor Banks joined the Mariners in 2012 as an assistant soccer coach and has been coaching at the collegiate level since 2009.
-He comes to the Academy after spending last season as the assistant soccer coach at Barry University in Miami, Florida and the prior two seasons as the assistant coach at William Woods University in Fulton, Missouri.
+Trevor Banks enters his second season as an Assistant Coach for the Mariners soccer team and has been coaching at the collegiate level since 2009.
+He comes to the Academy after spending the 2011 campaign as the assistant soccer coach at Barry University in Miami, Florida and the prior two seasons as the assistant coach at William Woods University in Fulton, Missouri.

 While at Barry and William Woods, Banks specialized in the training of the defensive core.
 In the 2011 season the defensive core at Barry posted a GAA of .90.
 During this time Banks coached goalkeeper Johnny Rodrigues who was named to the All-SSC First Team, Daktronics All-South Region Team and Daktronics All-America Team while under his direction.